grettke/help/help.md

   (key-chord-define-global "qk" #'help/hydra/both/langtool/body))
 ```

 Integrate Proselint.
-I wanted to load the executable location from `PROSELINT_HOME` but I haven&rsquo;t figured out how yet. `flycheck-define-checker` is a macro but I don&rsquo;t know how to expand the string for use in the macro.
+I wanted to load the executable location from `PROSELINT_HOME` but I haven't figured out how yet. `flycheck-define-checker` is a macro but I don't know how to expand the string for use in the macro.
 I tried quasiquote and that was wrong.

 ```emacs-lisp
 (with-eval-after-load "flycheck"